 Summer 2020 Energy Access Internships and Research Projects

-The Energy Access Project at Duke University (EAP) provides funding to students that will spend their summer conducting internships, their own research project or a faculty-led research project.
+The Energy Access Project at Duke University (EAP) provides funding to students that will spend their summer conducting internships or a faculty-led research project.
 Students should submit proposals for projects in summer 2020 related to energy access in low- and middle-income countries (LMICS), with a focus on either modern technologies or fuels for cooking, or access to reliable, affordable, safe, and sustainable electricity.
 EAP is particularly interested in supporting projects and work with organizations that (i) promote innovative approaches to accelerate sustainable energy transitions in LMICS; (ii) offer insights that are applicable or generalizable to wider audiences; (iii) build linkages with innovative companies and non-profits in the energy access space; and/or (iv) are related to ongoing EAP projects.

 Funding decisions are made on a rolling basis.